dominikandreas/whatsapp_web_electron/README.md

 - install electron-packager: ``npm install -g electron-packager``
 - execute packager in the root folder of this repository:
   ``electron-packager .``

+## Why is the app so huge in size even though it just opens a link in a window?
+Good question.
+This app basically packages a whole browser engine (chrome) and javascript engine (node.js), so it's really overkill for just displaying a website in a window.
+But it's also the easiest solution I found for creating an app that works natively cross platform and has the support for minimizing to tray.

 ## License